WalletConnect/walletconnect-docs/docs/web3modal/polkadot/dapp-integration-guide.md

 ### Example Namespace and Sign Client connect call:

-**Note**: this serves as an example where a dapp requires 3 chains (polkadot, hydradx and turing network).
+**Note**: this serves as an example where a dapp requires 3 different chain namespaces (polkadot, hydradx and turing network).
 The supported methods, chains, and events can all be defined by the dapp team based on the requirements of the dapp.

 ```js
 const params = {